akeneo/pim-helpcenter/content/md/productivity/get-started-with-the-rules-engine.md

 # Define a status for your rule

 Thanks to the status, you can define if the rule must be automatically executed or not.
-A status can be defined through the `enabled` key.
-When the value is `false` the rule cannot be executed neither from cronjob nor manually.
+A status can be defined with the `enabled` key.
+When the value is `false`, the rule cannot be executed from cronjob or manually.
-In the rule import this key is **not mandatory**, the rule is **enabled** by default if it's not specified.
+In the rule import, this key is **not mandatory**.
+If it's not specified, the rule is **enabled**, set to `true`, by default.
 To define the rule status, please follow this format:

 ```YML